You've Got Mail

 You've Got Mail is a 1998 American romantic comedy-drama film directed by Nora Ephron, and starring Tom Hanks and Meg Ryan alongside Parker Posey, Jean Stapleton, Dave Chappelle, Steve Zahn, and Greg Kinnear.
 Inspired by the 1937 Hungarian play Parfumerie by Miklós László (which had earlier been adapted in 1940 as The Shop Around the Corner and in 1949 as In the Good Old Summertime), the screenplay was co-written by Nora and Delia Ephron.
 It tells the story of two people in an online romance who are unaware they are also business rivals.
 It marked the third pairing of Hanks and Ryan, who previously appeared together in Joe Versus the Volcano (1990) and Sleepless in Seattle (1993), the latter directed by Ephron.
 The film takes its name from the greeting AOL users receive when they get a new email.

+Principal photography took place primarily on New York City's Upper West Side, from February to June 1998.
+You've Got Mail was released in the United States by Warner Bros. on December 18, 1998.
+The film received mixed reviews from critics and grossed $250.8 million worldwide against a $65 million budget, making it Nora Ephron's highest-grossing film.

 Plot

 On Manhattan's Upper West Side, Kathleen Kelly runs The Shop Around the Corner, an independent children's bookstore she inherited from her mother.
 Her romantic partner is Frank Navasky, a left-leaning columnist for The New York Observer.
 (Note: Frank Navasky was named after Nora Ephron's "friend Victor Navasky, [at the time the] publisher and editorial director of The Nation".)
 While Frank is devoted to his typewriter, Kathleen prefers her laptop and using her AOL email account, under the screen name "Shopgirl", to exchange messages with "NY152", whom she first met in a chatroom.
-They agreed not to share specifics about their personal lives.
+They agreed not to share specifics about their personal lives, though their exchanges are extensive and intimate with Kathleen confiding how much she misses her mother.

 "NY152" is Joe Fox's screen name.
 (Note: Joe Fox was named "after a book editor and former boyfriend [of Nora Ephron] who died in 1995.")
 Joe's family runs Fox Books, a major bookstore chain, and he is dating Patricia Eden, an abrasive publisher.
 Joe is overseeing the opening of a new storefront, just a few blocks from The Shop Around the Corner.
 Kathleen's three shop assistants—George, Birdie, and Christina—worry the new Fox Books will hurt business, but Kathleen dismisses their concerns.

 While on an outing with his 11-year-old aunt Annabel and 4-year-old half-brother Matthew, Joe takes them to Kathleen's store for a storytime event.
 He and Kathleen meet, but when she expresses disdain for the new Fox Books store, he withholds his last name.
 Later that week, Kathleen learns Joe's true identity when they meet again at a book publishing party.
 She accuses Joe of deception and spying, while he belittles her store, earning each other's hostility.